Furnace Service and Cleaning

+Furnace maintenance is crucial to maximize the efficiency of your home heating system.
 All heating systems have some level of air filtration.
-From the most basic, 1-inch filter in the blower cabinet, to the larger, 4-inch media filter often in its own cabinet outside the furnace, to the more sophisticated electronic air cleaners and air purifiers, all require some basic maintenance.
+From the most basic, 1-inch filter in the blower cabinet, to the larger, 4-inch media filter often in its own cabinet outside the furnace, to the more sophisticated heat pumps and air purifiers, all require some basic maintenance.
 These filters help with indoor air quality by trapping airborne pollutants flowing through your system.
 They can also keep your system performing well by helping reduce the buildup of dust, dirt and other particles from accumulating on internal components like the blower motor, burners and heat exchanger.

 In addition, it’s highly recommended to have a regularly scheduled furnace tune-up performed by a qualified HVAC professional.
 Your local dealer will open up the furnace and do a more extensive cleaning of vital components, check furnace heating temperatures, and look for other signs of potential issues that could lead to trouble down the road.

 During normal furnace operation, dust, dirt, moisture from humidity or condensation, and microbial growths can build up on internal components.
 Airborne elements from normal household items and surfaces can lead to formicary corrosion within your HVAC equipment.
-Left unchecked, these issues can lead to loss of efficiency and worse, breakdown of component materials and a shorter furnace lifespan.
-Over time, important components like the heat exchanger, burners or blower housing can begin corroding, leading to reduced performance.
+Without a regular furnace service, these issues can lead to loss of efficiency and worse, breakdown of component materials and a shorter furnace lifespan.
+Over time, important components like the heat exchanger, burners or blower housing can begin corroding, leading to reduced performance and leaking carbon monoxide.

 A regular furnace tune up can go a long way towards minimizing many of the issues caused by build-up of dirt and debris, and the inspections allow your contractor to monitor longer-term issues and take proactive steps to help prevent premature failure or inconvenient breakdowns during the heating season.
 Annual furnace service may also be a requirement to keep your furnace warranty valid as well.
 Many manufacturers state on warranty documentation that installation and maintenance by a licensed HVAC service provider are a part of the warranty conditions.
 When you have a ten-year parts limited warranty as is standard on Carrier® furnaces, you’ll want to be sure you keep that coverage valid for the full ten years.*

-During a routine maintenance service call, your local dealer will likely evaluate furnace performance in various modes of operation, then shut off the gas and electrical power to execute a number of cleaning and inspection tasks.
-Furnace maintenance services will vary from contractor to contractor, but most HVAC dealers will perform similar tasks as part of a standard “clean and check” appointment, including:
+During a routine maintenance service call, your local dealer will likely evaluate furnace performance in various modes of operation, then shut off the gas and electrical power to execute a number of cleaning and inspection tasks, perhaps following guidelines from the Air Conditioning Contractors of America (ACCA®) or the American National Standards Institute (ANSI®).
+Furnace tune-up services will vary from contractor to contractor, but most HVAC dealers will perform similar tasks as part of a standard “clean and check” appointment, including:

 - Check and potentially replace or clean the filter